-Receipt of a grade 'C- 'or less in any course triggers a review by the ASC.
-The student may not advance in the program and their continued enrollment will be carefully reviewed by the ASC who will consider the student's overall academic performance in conjunction with the ADAA or ADCEC as appropriate.
-The ASC will handle each student's performance on an individual basis and the Committee will formulate a recommendation for appropriate remediation which will be forwarded to the ADAA or ADCEC.
-The ADAA or ADCEC will make the final decisions and create the decision letters to be provided to the students in question.
-After a course of action is determined, any remediation schedule will be set by the ADAA or ADCEC in communication with any other individuals as designated by the Associate Dean of Academic Affairs.
+The ASC will handle each student's performance on an individual basis and the Committee will formulate a recommendation for appropriate remediation which will be forwarded to the ADCA or ADCEC.
+The ASC will make the final decisions and create the decision letters to be provided by the ASC Chair to the students in question.
+After a course of action is determined, any remediation schedule will be set by the ADCA or ADCEC in communication with any other individuals as designated by the Associate Dean of Academic Affairs.
 Specific academic performance standards may be set for students on probation, in addition to the required policy.
-A student being placed on academic probation may not hold office in any student organization, be a class officer or representative, serve on any committees, and requires permission to maintain current membership or obtain new membership in any student organization from the KYCO Office of Student Affairs.
-Furthermore, such students will not be eligible to seek permission for approval to partake in any external events such as SVOSH mission trips nor will absences be excused for any professional conferences or extracurricular activities.
+A student being placed on academic probation is expected to attend classes in person and may not hold office in any student organization, be a class officer or representative, or serve on any committees.
+Permission is required to maintain current membership or obtain new membership in any student organization from the KYCO Office of Student Affairs.
+Furthermore, such students will not be eligible to seek permission for approval to participate in any external events such as SVOSH or RAM mission trips nor will absences be excused for any professional conferences or extracurricular activities.